Redelyx/MNIST_SwissArmyKnife/README.md

 Download Ghostscript from https://www.ghostscript.com/releases/gsdnld.html

 Other requirements are specified in 'requirements.txt'.
-Install with 'pip install -r requirements'
+Install with 'pip install -r requirements'.

+Run the gui with  'python main.py'.